dhowe/RiTaV1/README.md

 1. Open Processing and select 'Sketch' menu > 'Import Library...' > 'Add Library...'
 2. Search for 'RiTa' and then install it

-Create a test sketch as follows (and/or see the included example):
+Create a simple test sketch as follows (and/or see the included examples):
 ```
 import rita.*;

 println(RiTa.tokenize("The elephant took a bite!"));
 ```

-In Processing on Android
+In Processing (Android-mode)
 --------
-To install:
+1. Follow these [instructions](https://github.com/processing/processing-android/wiki#Instructions) to setup your environment

-1. From the Processing Apps UI, 'Menu' > 'Tools' > 'Import Library' > 'Manage Libraries'
+2. To add RiTa to your Processing project, select  'Menu' > 'Tools' > 'Import Library' > 'Manage Libraries'
-2. Inside the 'Library Manager', 'Menu' > either choose 'Get Libraries' to download the ['RiTa-latest.zip'](https://rednoise.org/rita/download/RiTa-latest.zip) through browsers and then 'Install Compressed Library' to manually locate and install the zip file of the RiTa library
+3. Find RiTa inside the 'Library Manager', via 'Menu' > 'Get Libraries' or simply  download ['RiTa-latest.zip'](https://rednoise.org/rita/download/RiTa-latest.zip) then select 'Install Compressed Library' to manually install the zip file.

 To run:
 ```